 Why are Gum & Jawbone Corrective Treatments Needed?

-Your dentist at Designer Smiles FL may recommend corrective treatment for the gums or jawbone to address issues such as periodontal disease, trauma to the mouth or face, or birth defects.
+Our periodontist at Designer Smiles FL may recommend corrective treatment for the gums or jawbone to address issues such as periodontal disease, trauma to the mouth or face, or birth defects.

 Common Gum Treatments

-Periodontal disease affects not only the health of the gums and mouth overall but can also affect the appearance of the gums and teeth, making it more unattractive.
+Periodontal disease affects not only the health of the gums and mouth overall but can also affect the appearance of the gums and teeth, making them more unattractive.
 Gum treatments in Coral Springs help to improve oral health and can also be used to improve the appearance of a smile.

-- Gum grafts: Periodontal disease often causes gum recession, which can result in a “toothy” smile.
+- Gum Grafts: Periodontal disease often causes gum recession, which can result in a “toothy” smile.
 A gum graft places a thin piece of tissue (taken from another area of the body or from a donor) onto the areas of recession.

-- Pocket reduction surgery: Another potential effect of periodontal disease is brown gums and ridge indentations.
+- Pocket Reduction Surgery: Another potential effect of periodontal disease is brown gums and ridge indentations.
 Pocket reduction surgery is a method of cleaning out the root surfaces of the teeth to restore health to the gums and improve their appearance.

-- Crown lengthening: While gum recession causes a “toothy” smile, where the tooth looks too long, other patients may have a “gummy” smile, where it
+- Crown Lengthening: While gum recession causes a “toothy” smile, where the tooth looks too long, other patients may have a “gummy” smile, where it

 appears that not enough of their tooth surface is exposed.
 A crown lengthening procedure, also known as a gum lift, removes excess gum tissue and reshapes the gums to expose more of the natural tooth length and produce a more attractive smile.